What are webhooks?

 - When the event is “Visit created” and/or “Visit updated” and/or “Visit deleted”, the following info is sent

 Note: we only provide backward compatibility on the attributes documented in the 2 links above.
-For this reason, we recommend to only use attributes that are publicly documented (and no other attributes you can find in the JSON file).
+For this reason, we recommend only using attributes that are publicly documented (and no other attributes you can find in the JSON file).

 We support HTTP and HTTPS destination URLs, and we recommend you provide an HTTPS URL to protect notifications.